Image of interactive digital display, with AI a feature component

 1. Energy Consumption

-This in turn can increase emissions and contribute to climate change, if renewable energy is not being used.
+This resulting emissions increase will contribute to global warming and worsen climate change, if renewable energy is not being used.

 2. E-Waste